 The Bank Loan team seeks to achieve the following investment objectives:

-- Provide a high current level of income - Meet or exceed gross benchmark returns through credit selection and disciplined portfolio construction - Aim for a return which exceeds the Morningstar LSTA US Leveraged Loan Index + 100 basis points (gross).
+- Provide a high current level of income - Meet or exceed gross benchmark returns through credit selection and disciplined portfolio construction.
 A significant portion of that excess return could result from asset allocation decisions.